 Training experiences are supplemented with weekly conferences covering a broad spectrum of topics.
 Journal club is held monthly.
 Multidisciplinary conferences are held bi-monthly involving transplant surgery, radiology, hematology/oncology, radiation oncology, pathology, hepatology, and gastroenterology.

-- Year 1: Time is split between Truman Medical Center Hospital Hill and Saint Luke’s Hospital of Kansas City.
+- Year 1: Time is split between University Health Truman Medical Center and Saint Luke’s Hospital of Kansas City.
 50 to 100 new consults are seen, and more than 200 endoscopies performed monthly.
 First year fellows become proficient at diagnostic and therapeutic endoscopic and hepatologic procedures including upper endoscopy, esophageal dilatation, esophageal band ligation, endoscopic hemostasis, colonoscopy, polypectomy, percutaneous endoscopic gastrostomy, paracentesis, and liver biopsy.
 Four weeks of research is allotted to initiate both retrospective and prospective research.

 - Years 2-3: Years 2-3: Second- and third-year fellows continue to expand their experience in the basic procedures and also perform esophageal manometry, ambulatory pH testing, and ERCP.
 Required rotations include pathology, GI-radiology, nutrition, GI-surgery, research, biliary endoscopy, and hepatology/liver transplantation.